stellar/stellar-etl/README.md

 > stellar-etl export_accounts --end-ledger 500000 --output exported_accounts.txt
 ```

 This command exports accounts, starting from the genesis ledger and ending at the ledger determined by `end-ledger`.
-This command exports the point in time state of accounts, meaning that the exported data represents the account information as it was at `end-ledger`.
+This command exports the point-in-time state of accounts, meaning that the exported data represents the account information as it was at `end-ledger`.

 #### export_offers